seanmarcia/pythonforgood.org/projects.md

 #### Meta

-Code For Good is a non-profit, too :) The organizers will be leading a very informal team to work on the Code For Good website and brainstorm ideas for future events.
+Python for Good is a non-profit, too :) The organizers will be leading a very informal team to work on the Python for Good website and brainstorm ideas for future events.
 We strongly encourage attendees to consider our partner non-profits' projects first, but feel free to drop by and give us any feedback or ideas during the event.